 Netflix likely needs no introduction as this is arguably the most popular streaming service in the US.
 With a wide selection of shows and movies, including Netflix Originals, the service offers a lot of content.
 Subscriptions start at $8.99 per month and rise based on the playback quality and number of streams needed.

 NFL Game Pass

 NFL Game Pass allows subscribers to watch a replay of every game during the season.
 It also comes with some nifty takes on watching considering you can opt to save time by watching a condensed version.
 An NFL Game Pass currently costs $99 per year and a seven-day free trial is available.

 NHL.TV brings all the live NFL games and highlights to all of your devices.
 In addition, there are some other features designed to enrich the experience, such as the option to choose between team announcers, additional camera angles and more.
 An NHL.TV monthly pass will currently set you back $24.99.

 Outside TV is another sports-focused streaming service although it is more focused on adventure sports, considering its relation to Outside magazine.
 Here you’ll find movies, series and shorts centered around mountain biking, skiing, snowboarding, and more.
 A subscription costs $4.99 per month and you can take advantage of a free seven-day trial.

 Pantaflix is yet another streaming service you can check out.
 This one claims to offer a wide range of movies and shows although the service seems to focus in more on international content.
 Pantaflix doesn’t offer a subscription but you can watch a selection of limited content for free, or pay to rent premium titles.

 Popcornflix lets you choose and stream from a selection of Hollywood movies and shows, although the focus definitely leans more on the movie side.
 This is a completely free streaming service, although that does mean you will have to put up with ads.

 Pluto is another streaming option for those looking for live TV access although unlike most of the others, this one is completely free.
 Pluto relies on ads to generate revenue so you will have to put up with commercials, and the channel list is not exactly comparable to paid live TV services.
 However, it is entirely free.

 PokerGo is your one-stop shop for everything poker.
 The service provides access to live events, but also lets you catch up through replays.
 Adding to the content is some originally programming and access to classic poker events.
 A PokerGo subscription costs $14.99 per month.

 Pure Flix is another inspiration-based streaming service packed with a selection of family-friendly and Christian content.
 You’ll find full movies, TV shows, documentaries, kids shows, and more.
 Pure Flix offers a seven-day free trial and afterwards the subscription costs $12.99 per month.

 Qello claims to have the world’s largest collection of full-length concerts and music documentaries making it an ideal streaming destination for anyone in need of more music-based content.
 An All Access Pass subscription costs $11.99 per month and there is a seven-day free trial.

 Revry is a streaming service that caters to the LGBTQ market by focusing on content that’s by the LGBTQ community.
 This can mean starring LGBTQ actors, created by LGBTQ filmmakers, or simply a story that revolves around an LGBTQ character.
 The service provides access to content free of charge with ads, although there’s also a $6.99 monthly subscription that not only unlocks more content, but also removes the ads.

 Screambox is exactly what it sounds like as this is a horror and terror-focused streaming service.
 The service offers a wide range of horror movies and claims to offer horror you won’t find anywhere else.
 A Screambox subscription costs $4.99 per month and there’s a seven-day free trial to kick things off.

 Similar to Screambox, Shudder is another streaming service that’s focused on more chilling content.
 However, this one does spread its wings a little further by also hosting thriller and suspense content as well.
 Following the seven-day free trial, a subscription will set you back $4.75 per month.

 Although Sling TV is yet another live TV streaming service, it takes on more of an a la carte approach compared to the others.
-Essentially, you can choose between one of two $30 per month subscriptions and then add additional channel packs on top.
+Essentially, you can choose between one of two $35 per month subscriptions and then add additional channel packs on top.
 There’s also a $45 per month plan which brings the best of both $30 plans together under one plan – again with the option to add channel packs on top.

 Shout Factory TV

 Shout Factory TV is the streaming service designed for pop culture fans.
 The service claims to offer over 2,000 hours of programming with a focus on cult and classic TV.
 This is another service that is free to watch with ads, although those interested can opt for a $2.99 per month subscription which will remove the ads.

 Showtime is a popular premium network and home to many popular TV shows, including Homeland, Billions, Shameless, and Ray Donovan.
 The service can be added to an existing live TV plan or subscribed to directly.
 The price varies depending on provider although the standalone Showtime subscription costs $10.99 per month, following a seven-day free trial.

 Spectrum TV Essentials is a streaming service specifically aimed at Spectrum Internet customers.
 Therefore, if you’re not a Spectrum internet customer, this service won’t be much use to you.
 If you are, then the service offers access to more than 60 live TV channels as well as a selection of on demand content.
 Spectrum TV Essentials costs $14.99 per month.

 Sundance Now is a streaming service that claims to be a bit different to the rest thanks to a stronger focus on storytelling and emotionally moving stories.
 According to the service, you can expect gripping true crime, political thrillers, and dramatic series.
 A subscription will run you $6.99 per month after you’ve finished the seven-day free trial.

 Starz is another premium network and home to a selection of popular TV shows, including Power, Outlander, American Gods, and more.
 Like many other premium networks, Starz is a service that you can add to an existing TV package or subscribe to directly.
 Although the price varies depending on TV provider, going the direct route nets you a seven-day free trial and a subscription for $8.99 per month.